CovertLab/wcEcoli/docs/google-cloud.md

    * The page has several filtering tools.
      * A good place to start is to set the resource menu to `GCE VM Instance` and the log level to `Info`.
-     * Log level `Debug` will show internal workings of the Gaia and Sisyphus servers.
+     * Log level `Debug` will show internal workings of the servers.
      * Log severity `NOTICE` is used to make startup and shutdown events more prominent than `INFO`, but Log Viewer shows them with the same icon as `INFO` entries.
    * You can also filter on your workflow name or more simply on your user name.
    * Log entries from the Gaia server have logName = `projects/allen-discovery-center-mcovert/logs/gaia-base` and resource type `gce_instance` and resource label instance_id = `gaia-base`.
-   * Log entries from Sisyphus servers have logNames like `projects/allen-discovery-center-mcovert/logs/sisyphus-$USER-0.Demo_$USER_20190729.193458.count` when running a step (named `count` in this example) of a workflow (named `Demo_$USER_20190729.193458`) in this example, or just `projects/allen-discovery-center-mcovert/logs/sisyphus-$USER-0`
+   * Log entries from servers have logNames like `projects/allen-discovery-center-mcovert/logs/sisyphus-$USER-0.Demo_$USER_20190729.193458.count` when running a step (named `count` in this example) of a workflow (named `Demo_$USER_20190729.193458`) in this example, or just `projects/allen-discovery-center-mcovert/logs/sisyphus-$USER-0`